Deduplicate Across Salesforce Leads and Contacts

 Navigate to Data Management > Merge Duplicates, and select the Salesforce database and Contacts record type from the top menu.
 Then explore the templates for an existing solution that may be close to what you need.

-Check the Include Leads checkbox.
-With the box checked, Insycle will look at leads and contacts for duplicates, and allow you to merge both down into one singular record.
+2. Check the Include Leads checkbox.
+With the box checked, Insycle will identify and merge duplicate leads and contacts into a single record.

-Click the Find button and Insycle will generate a list of duplicates for you to review.
+3. Click the Find button, and Insycle will generate a list of duplicates for you to review.

-For details on configuring the comparison rules, see the Bulk Merge Duplicate People, Companies article.
+For complete details on configuring duplicate-matching rules, see the Duplicate Identification Rules reference in the Module Overview.

 Expand Criteria for Matching Duplicates

 If you'd like to look at the data in two different fields (that contain similar data) as if it were one, you can set up Related Fields under the Advanced tab.
-For example, you might want to look at both the Business Phone and Mobile Phone fields for duplicate values.
+For example, look at both the Mobile Phone and Business Phone fields for duplicate values.

 The Conditions tab provides rules that one or more of the records in a duplicate group must meet.
 These options let you choose required fields, fields that can be empty, or specify values that must be included.